nicolasFLS/nicolasFLS/checklist.md

 * /var/log/kern.log
 * /var/log/dpkg.log
 * The dpkg log can be very useful to find programs installed around the same time as known malware

-## 10. Remove User Files

-* Look in userfiles.txt for the files you want to remove.

 ## 11. Check Running Processes 💿